PrisLara09/PrisLara09/README.md

 ## 👤 Executive Summary

-Industrial Engineering graduate specializing in process data analysis, root-cause investigation, and quality metrics within regulated manufacturing environments (GMP).
-Highly dedicated, results-oriented, and passionate about continuous learning and personal growth.
-A strong team player skilled in transforming operational data into actionable insights through statistical analysis tools (Minitab), Python, SQL queries, advanced Excel modeling, and data-driven risk management (pFMEA).
-Eager to apply Data Science methodologies and process optimization to drive quality, efficiency, and predictive decision-making in collaborative environments.
+Industrial Engineering graduate specializing in process data analysis, with experience supporting Manufacturing Engineering and Quality activities in regulated medical device environments.
+Hands-on exposure to validation documentation, pFMEA, GMP manufacturing, and cross-functional collaboration with Engineering, Quality, and Production teams.
+Highly dedicated and results-oriented professional with a passion for continuous learning and personal growth, strong attention to detail, analytical thinking, and the adaptability to thrive in fast-paced manufacturing environments.
+Skilled in transforming operational data into actionable insights through statistical analysis, Minitab, Python, SQL, and intermediate-level Excel data analysis and modeling.
+Eager to leverage Data Science methodologies and process optimization techniques to drive quality, operational efficiency, and predictive decision-making within collaborative, high-performance teams.

 ---